spdx/spdx-3-model/serialization/README.md

 (e.g., zip, gzip, 7zip) will work, but SPDX defines a trivial element-specific combiner that:
 * performs namespace prefix substitution for element IDs
 * supplies default values for common creation-related properties
+* yields a combined file in the same format (JSON) as the individual elements

 ![Serialize Multiple Elements](images/serialize-multiple.jpg)